-Scholars at Risk, together with Academic Refuge project partners the University of Oslo, UNICA – Network of Universities from the Capitals of Europe, and the University of Ljubljana, has created a free massive open online course (MOOC) on academic freedom.
+Scholars at Risk, together with Academic Refuge project partners the University of Oslo, UNICA – Network of Universities from the Capitals of Europe, and the University of Ljubljana, created a free massive open online course (MOOC) on academic freedom.
 The course, “Dangerous Questions: Why Academic Freedom Matters,” explores what academic freedom is, and why it matters not only to scholars but to all of society.
-The course launches April 15 on the FutureLearn platform.

 The course content spans three sections which cover the history and definitions of academic freedom, threats to academic freedom, and how you can help promote academic freedom on your campus.
 What did you find most interesting about the course?

 Radwan Ziadeh, researcher and SAR scholar from Syria (RZ): The way the course looks at the university and academic institutions is quite interesting and new.
 The historical definitions of academic freedom and views of academic freedom – historical and contemporary – put the whole course in context.